 Loaded with historical yet kid-friendly sites, Kyoto, Japan, is a great place to introduce your family to the country’s culture while still enjoying the modern amenities most kids are accustomed to at home.
-The list of activities both parents and children can enjoy together is long.
-But I think what I enjoy about Kyoto the most is that it offers so many chances to do one of my favorite things when traveling with kids: teach.
+The list of activities and things to do in Kyoto that both parents and children can enjoy together is long.
+But I think what I enjoy about Kyoto with kids the most is that it offers so many chances to do one of my favorite things when traveling as a family: teach.
 Great destinations like Kyoto make learning fun.

-Kyoto boasts 1,600 Buddhist temples and 400 Shinto shrines.
+Kyoto boasts 2,000 temples and shrines.
 So how does a family choose which to visit?
 The good answer is that there really isn’t a bad choice.
 During my three days in Kyoto, I visited seven.
 Several of these were planned, others I stumbled upon while out wandering.
-Some of my favorites are conveniently close together, which can be a key to vacation success when you’ve got kids in tow.
+Some of my favorites temples in Kyoto are conveniently close together, which can be a key to vacation success when you’ve got kids in tow.

 That's what we do!
 Our Family Vacation Advisors can book accommodations, craft a custom itinerary, arrange kid-friendly guides and activities, and more.
 Click to send us a request >

 The grounds of Kodai-ji Temple are vast and varied.
 Along with actual structures, the gardens scream for exploration.
-Pathways lead visitors from one spot to the next, and while adults may tend to focus on the views, kids enjoy what is actually creating the scenery: a forest of bamboo reflected perfectly in a lake.
+Pathways lead visitors from one spot to the next, and while adults may tend to focus on the views, kids enjoy what is actually creating the scenery: a bamboo forest reflected perfectly in a lake.
 The 80-foot Buddha, Ryozen Kannon, sits next door.
 Certain times of year, Kodai-ji opens at night for what’s called Temple Light Ups.
-Be sure to explore at night if the timing works with your travel schedule.
+Be sure to explore at night if the timing works with your Kyoto itinerary.

 An open area and parking lot sit between Kodai-ji Temple and Ryozen Kannon, giving little ones a nice space to run off some steam.
 There’s also a spot to grab a quick snack.
 But don’t leave without visiting Ryozen Kannon, a tribute to the Unknown Soldier of WWII.
 Walk around as long as the kids will allow; the Buddha’s stone footprint is bound to be a hit.

 All you have to do is give them a rub.
 In the area surrounding Ryozen Kannon and Kodai-ji, there are assorted small Buddha statues tucked into nooks and crannies.
 Pink signs tell passersby that touching the roadside Buddhist statues will bring prosperity and happiness.
 The instructions are pretty simple: Just touch the statues with your right hand or both hands, and touch the pedestals of the taller statues.
-Think of it as a Buddha treasure hunt of sorts.
+Think of it as a Buddha treasure hunt of sorts when visiting Kyoto.

 I know what you’re thinking: a romantic train that’s family-friendly?
 I’d have my doubts too — but it’s equally fun for kids.
 Whether you’re at the window seat of one of the Sagano Romantic Train’s closed cars or on an open-air car, the half-hour trip takes you along the Hozu River.
 With spring come cherry blossoms; fall brings colorful foliage; summer, a scenic landscape; and winter, snow and less crowds.